pln-fing-udelar/pghumor-clasificahumor/README.md

 You can prefix `docker-compose exec database` to the command to run it in the database Docker container.

+### Known problem

+Sometimes the tweets text after loading the dump has emojis encoding problems with.
+You can use the [update_tweets_text script](https://github.com/pln-fing-udelar/humor/blob/master/extraction/update_tweets_text.py) to solve it.

 ## Testing

 To run it using a WSGI server, just like in production, do: